Louisiana Volkswagen Environmental Mitigation Trust Allocations To Date

 (This is not in consideration of outstanding expenses such as Administrative costs and LDEQ/LDNR EV project cost; nor is consideration given to interest earned above original VW Trust Fund amount allocated to La.)

 As part of a settlement, states are eligible to receive funds to pay all or part of the cost of projects to reduce emissions from diesel vehicles and to install electric vehicle charging stations.
 See Appendix D.

 The amount paid to each state is based on the number of subject VW vehicles registered in the state.
 Louisiana’s share is approximately $19.8 million.
-To qualify for the funds, the state has to develop a Mitigation Plan for expenditure of the funds and submit that plan to the VW trust fund for approval.
+To qualify for the funds, the state has to develop a Mitigation Plan for the expenditure of the funds and submit that plan to the VW trust fund for approval.
 That plan has to outline how the state will use the funds to reduce NOx emissions.

-The Louisiana Department of Environmental Quality (LDEQ) was designated the lead agency (beneficiary) by the Office of Gov. John Bel Edwards.
+The Louisiana Department of Environmental Quality (LDEQ) was designated as the lead agency (beneficiary) by the Office of Gov. John Bel Edwards.
 Three Louisiana state agencies were designated to receive equal shares of the fund: LDEQ, the Louisiana Department of Natural Resources (LDNR) and the Louisiana Department of Transportation and Development (LDOTD).
 These agencies were tasked to allocate the VW Mitigation Trust funds.
-The agencies, with public input, are proposing to pool their funds to target replacement of eligible diesel school buses.
+The agencies, with public input, are proposing to pool their funds to target the replacement of eligible diesel school buses.
 The bus replacement program will offer partial funding primarily to school districts to replace their buses with electric, alternative fuel or high-efficiency diesel vehicles.

 LDOTD is proposing to use its share of the funds to replace eligible diesel vehicles and heavy equipment with new, less polluting engines.